IBM/CodeEngine/kafka/README.md

 add messages to our Kafka instance.

-The second part of the sample will create a Kafka subscription and send all incoming messags to a new application called "receiver".
+The second part of the sample will create a Kafka subscription and send all incoming messages to a new application called "receiver".
 In order to setup the Kafka subscription we'll first need to store the credentials (`username` and `password`) in a secret, then pass in that secret name on the subscription "create" command.
 We'll also need to pass in the list of